Top Field Trips for Schools, Groups and Families in Atlanta and Beyond

 Fernbank Museum

-Interactive STEAM field trips at Fernbank Museum inspire curiosity through adventures in science, nature and human culture.
-Students can explore three floors of interactive exhibits, explore new places through science documentaries in the four-story Giant Screen Theater, and discover 75 acres of outdoor nature explorations in WildWoods and Fernbank Forest.
+Give your students a dino-mite learning experience that will inspire curiosity through adventures in science, nature and human culture.
+Students can explore three floors of engaging museum exhibits, witness dramatic documentaries in the 4-story Giant Screen Theater, and discover 75 acres of outdoor nature adventures in WildWoods and Fernbank Forest.

 The Michael C. Carlos Museum